Rohitaa1306/Data-Science-and-Machine-Learning/Supervised Learning/4_Logistic_Regression/README.md

 ## Designing a Single Neuron for Probability Prediction

 We aim to create a single neuron model for predicting class probabilities instead of deterministic labels.
-The chosen activation function is the sigmoid function due to its differentiable nature and its suitability for transforming pre-activation values into probability representations.

 ### The Sigmoid Activation Function